-Enter for each employee, his or her social security number, name, and "Total Wages" must include total wages paid during the guarter. commissions, bonuses, special cash payment and gratuities if reported to the employer by the employee.
+Enter for each employee, his or her social security number, name, and total wages paid during the quarter.
+"Total Wages" must include commissions, bonuses, special cash payment and gratuities if reported to the employer by the employee.
 Wages paid for casual labor are taxable under the VI Code, Title 24.
 Do not include wage adjustments for a previous quarter.
 If adjustments are required, please contact the Agency.

-- Item 4: Enter taxable wages paid to each employee during the quarter.
+- Enter taxable wages paid to each employee during the quarter.
 This is the same as the amount in Item 3 until the taxable wage limit has been reported for the calendar year for each employee.
-(See top right of form for pre-printed taxable wage base.) - Item 5-A: Enter specific job title (e.g., security guard; hotel clerk; tax attorney, etc.) - Item 5-B: Enter regular rate of pay, exclusive of overtime. - Item 5-C: Enter one of the following code numbers: (1) per hour; (2) per week; (3) biweekly, (4) semi-monthly, (5) per month, (6) per year. - Item 5-D: Enter total hours worked for which pay was received during the quarter. - Item 5-E: Enter one of the following code numbers: (1) U.S. Citizen; (2) Non-citizen with Permanent Residence I.D.
-Card issued by U.S.I.N.S.; (3) Alien holding temporary or indefinite work permit. - Item 5-F: Enter (1) for male or (2) for female. - Item 5-G: Enter the approximate age. - Enter the Sum of Total Wages paid during the quarter to all employees Item 6-A: listed on this page - Item 6-B: Enter the Sum of Taxable Wages paid during the quarter to all employees listed on this page.
+(See top right of form for pre-printed taxable wage base.) - Item 5-A: Enter specific job title (e.g., security guard; hotel clerk; tax atlorney, etc.) - Item 5-8: Enter regular rate of pay, exclusive of overtime. - Item 5-C: Enter one of the following code numbers: (1) per hour; (2) per week; (3) biweekly, (4) semi-monthly, (5) per month, (6) per year. - Item 5-D: Enter total hours worked for which pay was received during the quarter. - Item 5-E: Enter one of the following code numbers: (1) U.S. Citizen; (2) Non-citizen with Permanent Residence I.D.
+Card issued by U.S.I.N.S.; (3) Alien holding temporary or indefinite work permit. - Item 5-F: Enter (1) for male or (2) for female. - Item 5-G: Enter the approximate age. - Item 6-A: Enter the Sum of Total Wages paid during the quarter to all employees listed on this page - Item 6-8: Enter the Sum of Taxable Wages paid durtng the quarter to all employees listed on this page.